RonTrace/lifeline/README.md

 # LifeLine Extension for VS Code

-LifeLine is a VS Code extension that provides seamless integration with OpenAI's API.
-It offers both interactive AI assistance through file monitoring and programmatic access through a `lifeLine()` function, making it easy to integrate AI capabilities into your development workflow.
+LifeLine is a VS Code extension that provides seamless integration with OpenAI's o1.
+It gives you access to senior-level AI assistance for your coding tasks, acting like an expert developer at your fingertips.
+The extension automatically creates and manages a history of your interactions in markdown files, making it easy to track and reference your AI conversations.

+## Installation

+There are three steps to get started with LifeLine:

+1. **Install the Extension**
+   - Download the `.vsix` file from the latest release
+   - Open VS Code
+   - Go to the Extensions view (Ctrl+Shift+X)
+   - Click on the "..." menu at the top of the Extensions view
+   - Select "Install from VSIX..." and choose the downloaded file

+2. **Configure OpenAI API Key**
+   - Open VS Code settings (Cmd+, on macOS, Ctrl+, on Windows/Linux)
+   - Search for "openai.apiKey"
+   - Enter your OpenAI API key in the settings field

+3. **Add Global AI Rules**
+   Add the text from this file to your Windsurf global AI rules:
+   file: global-prompt-for-cascade.md

+## Usage

+The extension is designed to be simple to use:

+1. When you encounter a coding problem or need AI assistance, simply type "lifeline" in your AI code helper chat (like Cascade)
+2. The AI will automatically:
+   - Create a new markdown file in the `_lifeline` directory with the current timestamp
+   - Document your current problem and context
+   - Provide suggestions and solutions
+   - Track any code changes made
+3. All interactions are saved in the `_lifeline` directory for future reference

 ## Features